 This brand contains ingredients like peppermint oil, lanolin, allantoin, and eucalyptus oil.
 WOD Welder cream is not overly greasy and dries quickly.

 This healing salve is a mess-free way to treat and soothe your painful calluses and help them break down much faster.
 The company recommends sanding down your calluses and then using their salve to keep them at a manageable size so they do not grow too large or rip.

 This healing salve contains ingredients such as Shea Butter, calendula oil, yellow beeswax, moringa seed oil, tea tree oil, and arrowroot powder.
 Apply liberally to your calluses and see them begin to go down in size and roughness quickly.

 Conclusion – Dealing With Calluses on Hands from Pull-Ups

-Calluses do not always have to be a part of the life of gymnasts, but they are common.
+Calluses do not always have to be a part of the gym life, but they are common.